 In his retirement, Hardstaff compiled a list of British Admiralty and Australian charts of Australian waters since 1788.
 He also carried out research on the history of the Hydrographic Service.
 His book Leadline to Laser: The Hydrographic Service, Royal Australian Navy 1920–1995 was published in 1995.

 Hardstaff donated his collection of Australian and Pacific charts to the Library in 1990.

 The Hardstaff Collection consists of 91 charts, 53 produced by the British Admiralty and 38 by the Hydrographic Service.
 The British charts were published in 1934–85 and in most instances were corrected editions of charts originally issued in 1847–1902.
 The Australian charts were published in 1943–85.
 The charts cover all the coasts of mainland Australia and Tasmania, and in addition Torres Strait, Papua New Guinea, the Louisiade Archipelago, the Coral Sea and the Solomon Islands.
 There are also charts depicting the limits of the Australia Station (1952), Jervis Bay (1943), the approaches to Millingimbi Inlet (1978) and Port Essington (1984).

-The Hardstaff Collection is kept together as a formed collection within the Maps Collection.
+The Hardstaff Collection has been integrated into the General Map Collection.
 An item listing of the collection is held in the Maps Branch.

 R.J.
 Hardstaff, Leadline to Laser: The Hydrographic Service, Royal Australian Navy 1920–1995, Sydney, 1995, p.
 116.